 And it’s still fun.
 One of the most fun things to do is to see how far you can launch yourself into oblivion.
 And for just about $20, you can get your hands on an actual cartridge.

 For the weirdo: Earthbound

 Earthbound was a truly off-the-wall RPG that received horrid reviews from Nintendo Power.

-It's set in modern times (or at least, early '90s modern times), giving it a familiarity that most RPGs lack.
-And Earthbound tried some really interesting features, like auto battle, a battle interface where you only see the enemy, and sneak attacks.
-And you get to fight everything from a tree to ghosts to the most menacing alien of all time.
+It’s set in modern times (or at least, early ’90s modern times), giving it a familiarity that most RPGs lack.
+And Earthbound tried some really interesting features, like auto-battle—a battle interface where you only see the enemy—and sneak attacks.
+And you get to fight everything from a tree to ghosts to the most menacing alien in history.

 Like pretty much any RPG, there are some truly stupid things that occur, but I gave up on Final Fantasy XV because I spent so much damn time in menus, so it’s not like things have necessarily gotten better.

 There really is no RPG in history with this cool of a storyline.
 Without any spoilers, let’s just say it truly is worth your time and will not go where you think it’s going to go.
 The dialogue is entertaining and witty, and the world itself is oodles of fun to explore.

 If you’ve never played this one before, I’m sort of jealous that you can experience it for the first time.
 But even if it’s been a while, revisiting Earthbound is always a good idea.

 Getting your hands on the actual cartridge has become cost-prohibitive, but thankfully Nintendo included it in the SNES Classic Mini.

 Besides the way too complicated Microsoft flight simulator, Pilotwings was the perfect way for kids to get their flying fix.